vqiu25/obsidian-notes/2 - DSA/Data Structures/Hash Table/Hash Table.md

 >```col-md
 >* A hash table stores key value pairs (unordered map) or just values (unordered set)
 >* It is an unordered data structure where insertion order is not "remembered"
+>* An unordered set or map can only store hashable stuff
 >```
 >````
 >